What is Core Sleep: How to Get a Good Night's Rest

 Maintaining Healthy Core Sleep

-Knowing that core sleep is a crucial part of overall health and well-being, one needs to make sure that he or she gets enough of the important stage of sleep.
+Knowing that core sleep is a crucial part of overall health and well-being, one needs to ensure that one gets enough of the important stage of sleep.
 Here are some good ways to optimize core sleep:

-• Make sure you go to bed at the same time every day, including the weekends.
+• Go to bed at the same time every day, including the weekends.
+This will keep your body's natural circadian rhythms normal.

 • Try relaxation techniques, like meditation, deep breathing, or light yoga before bed to help quiet a racing mind.